nicercode/2024_R_intermediate/README.md

-# The UNSW School of Biological, Earth & Environmental Sciences introduction to data manipulation and visulaization in R (INTERMEDIATE)
+# The UNSW School of Biological, Earth & Environmental Sciences introduction to data manipulation and visualasation in R (INTERMEDIATE)

-This repository contains content for a 2 day course for HDR students (and other interesting people), run within the School of Biological, Earth & Environmental Sciences (BEES) at the University of New South Wales.
+This repository contains content for a 2 day course for HDR students (and other interesting people), run jointly by the School of Biological, Earth & Environmental Sciences (BEES) and Stats Central at the University of New South Wales.

 ## Aims & Content

 Broad theme: Scaling up your analyses: how to get R to repeat the same task many times (possibly with different inputs) and organize the output in a useful way.